The 3 R’s. Most of us grew up saying them in this particular order: Reduce, Reuse, and Recycle.

 Remember the initial order: reduce, reuse… and then, if needed, resort to recycling.
 Reducing what you consume has a direct impact on the amount of plastic being wasted, reusing containers for various purposes can significantly reduce the need for purchasing more plastic containers.
 There are many ways to reuse and repurpose items, especially if you want to get a little creative.
 This is the best way to reduce plastic waste from entering our waterways, landfills, and oceans, which affects animals and the overall health of our environment.

 To take it one step further, you can get in the habit of checking the plastic number before you purchase an item.
 What numbers are generally recyclable? #1 PETE (example, pop bottle-type plastic) and #2 HDPE (example, milk jugs).
 Every purchase is a vote!

 Above all, growing your own produce is a fantastic way to reduce waste.
 Growing locally eliminates the need for wrapping produce in plastic packaging, and is an empowering way to put our food systems back in the hands of the people.

 Some of the communities we have worked with are now using biodegradable packaging.
 Mississauga First Nation plans to source biodegradable packaging made in North America for their project!
-This packaging will be used for piles of food grown in their Growing Dome, and allow the food to be shared among the community.
+This will be used to package their food grown in their Growing Dome, and allow the food to be shared among the community.

 That being said, it is important to note that not every person is in a position where the environment can be their primary concern, which is understandable.
 We are all doing our part to find positive solutions, and every effort to reduce waste can go a long way!